How to Save 10000 in a Year

 If you don’t know how much to withhold, the IRS offers a free withholding calculator you can use to find the right amount.

-For example, you could try a weeklong spending fast to save money toward your $10k goal.
+For example, you could try a week-long spending freeze to save money toward your $10k goal.

 The point is to focus on your needs versus wants to get perspective on how much you actually spend.
 And you might be surprised at how much you could save with a spending diet.